Here’s what Storm coach Dan Hughes thinks of new Commissioner’s Cup and the added dynamic it brings to WNBA season

 “In a perfect world where people are healthy and things are fine, it’s an opportunity for us to continue to work gamelike situations and meaningful situations and learn how to win important games because that will be an important game and there will be a lot of eyes on it,” Hughes said.
 “I view it that way.
 But I also understand that the realities of doing everything that you can for a championship.”

-Seattle, which is 1-1 in the WNBA standings and 1-0 in the Cup race, could have as many as seven players participating in the Olympics, including Sue Bird, Breanna Stewart, Jewell Loyd, Katie Lou Samuelson for Team USA while Stephanie Talbot and Ezi Magbegor are vying to make the Australian national team.
+The Storm, which is 1-1 in the WNBA standings and 1-0 in the Cup race, could have as many as seven players participating in the Olympics, including Sue Bird, Breanna Stewart, Jewell Loyd, Katie Lou Samuelson for Team USA while Stephanie Talbot and Ezi Magbegor are vying to make the Australian national team.

 Hughes is reticent about playing an extra game and having his stars log heavy minutes when potentially more than half of his team will participate in the Olympics.